torrentkino/torrentkino/README.md

 **masala** is a P2P name resolution daemon.
 It resolves hostnames into IPv6 addresses by using a distributed hash table.
-This DHT is compatible to the Kademlia DHT as used in Bittorrent Clients like Transmission.
+This DHT is compatible to the Kademlia DHT as used in Bittorrent clients like Transmission.

 By default, masala sends the first packet to a multicast address.
 So, for intranet use cases, you do not need a bootstrap server.
 Just start masala on 2